 How To Create Symbolic Links In Linux Using Ln Command

-Lets first see, how we can create symbolic link to a file.
+Lets first see, how we can create symbolic or symlink to a file.
 Also check how to check if symlink to file exists in bash.

 ln [OPTIONS] FILE LINK